mjordan/islandora_bagger/README.md

 recipient_email: preservation@example.ca
 ```

 Then within your script, you would have access to the value of `recipient_email`.
-You can reuse any values used by Islandora Bagger's `app:islandora_bagger:create_bag` command, or define any other values you need as long as they don't have the same key names as existing values.
+Within your scripts, you have access to all options used by Islandora Bagger's `app:islandora_bagger:create_bag` command, and you can define any additional options you need as long as they don't have the same key names as existing values.

 ## To do